No Result

 By all accounts, it was a small Family, especially compared to some of their contemporaries across the country.

-On review, it’s believed that John LaRocca purposely structured his borgata that way so as to both limit his exposure as well as maximize the profits shared among him and his hierarchy and rank-and-file soldiers.
+On review, it’s believed that John LaRocca purposely structured his borgata that way to both limit his exposure as well as maximize the profits shared among him and his hierarchy and rank-and-file soldiers.

 He maintained a small cadre of “capo di decina,” or (captains), who served as territory bosses overseeing the Family’s various rackets and legitimate businesses.